chrizzTs/Who-U/README.md

 ```

 The `services.js` is a factory which includes all methods that needs to be called from different javascript files.
-It can be called by services.Method() and then runs the method in the services.js
+It can be called by services.Method() and then runs the method in the `services.js`

 and the `serverAPI.js` differ from the others.

-#Login with Facebook
+#Facebook Integration

 **General configuration**